cosmos/cosmos-sdk/docs/interfaces/cli.md

 ## Flags

-Flags are used to modify commands.
+Flags are used to modify commands; developers can include them in a `flags.go` file with their CLI.
 Users can explicitly include them in commands or pre-configure them by entering a command in the format `appcli config <flag> <value>` into their command line.
 Commonly pre-configured flags include the `--node` to connect to and `--chain-id` of the blockchain the user wishes to interact with.

 A *persistent* flag (as opposed to a _local_ flag) added to a command transcends all of its children: subcommands will inherit the configured values for these flags.
 Additionally, all flags have default values when they are added to commands; some toggle an option off but others are empty values that the user needs to override to create valid commands.
 A flag can be explicitly marked as _required_ so that an error is automatically thrown if the user does not provide a value, but it is also acceptable to handle unexpected missing flags differently.

+### Creating Flags

-Every flag has a name the user types to use the flag.
+Every flag has a name the user types to include the flag.
 For example, the commonly used `--from` flag is declared as a constant in the SDK [flags](https://github.com/cosmos/cosmos-sdk/blob/master/client/flags/flags.go) file:

 ```go
 const FlagFrom = "from"
 ```

-The flag can be added to a command `cmd`, adding a default value and description:
+The flag can be added to a command `cmd` right after the command is created, adding a default value and description:

 ```go
 cmd.Flags().String(FlagFrom, "", "Name or address of private key with which to sign")
 ```

 The SDK client package includes a list of [flags](https://github.com/cosmos/cosmos-sdk/blob/master/client/flags/flags.go) that are commonly used across existing commands.
+Developers are free to create their own custom flags, following this format.

 ### Root Command Flags

 It is common to add a _persistent_ flag for `--chain-id`, the unique identifier of the blockchain the application pertains to, to the root command.
+Adding this flag can be done in the `main()` function.
 Adding this flag makes sense as the chain ID should not be changing across commands in this application CLI.
 Here is what that looks like:

 ```go
 rootCmd.PersistentFlags().String(client.FlagChainID, "", "Chain ID of tendermint node")